You are viewing the page for Jul. 25, 2025

 Noctilucent Clouds

-The northern season for noctilucent clouds has begin.
+The northern season for noctilucent clouds is underway.
 First reports of the electric-blue clouds came from Russia on May 28, 2025.
-Since then, the clouds have spread to lower latitudes with one possible sighting in southern Italy on June 3, 2025.
+Since then, the clouds have spread to lower latitudes, reaching Paris, France, during a major outbreak on June 23, 2025.

 SPACE WEATHER